qubic/docs/docs/developers/smart-contracts/rpc/setup-rpc.md

  ✔ Container stats-api        Started                                                                              0.0s
 ```

-Your RPC is running at `IP:8000`, See [RPC Docs](https://qubic.github.io/integration/Partners/qubic-rpc-doc.html?urls.primaryName=Qubic%20RPC%20Live%20Tree) for more details.
+Your RPC is running at `IP:8000`.
+See the [Swagger API reference](https://qubic.github.io/integration/Partners/swagger/qubic-rpc-doc.html?urls.primaryName=Qubic%20RPC%20Live%20Tree) for a complete list of available endpoints.

 Let's test if our RPC is running by make a GET request to `http://IP:8000/v1/tick-info`, Example output